kmac/agl/README.md

 ===

 Helper script for the_silver_surfer (https://github.com/ggreer/the_silver_searcher).

-Uses 'ag' to search given files, opens matches with less
+Uses 'ag' to search given files, opens matches with 'less'

+This script uses ag to 1) find a list of files matching the given pattern, and then 2) passes that list into 'less' with the search pattern applied.
+You can then navigate the results using less (e.g. n,N,:n,:p commands).

 From the help: